OTI Festival 1998: Participants

 Broadcasters from twenty-three countries participated in this edition of the OTI festival.
 The OTI members, public or private broadcasters from Spain, Portugal, and twenty-one Spanish and Portuguese speaking countries of Ibero-America signed up for the festival.
 All the countries that participated the previous edition returned, joined by the Netherlands Antilles which returned after being absent since 1995.

-Some of the participating broadcasters, such as those representing Chile, Costa Rica, Cuba, and Mexico, selected their entries through their regular national selections.
+Some of the participating broadcasters, such as those representing Argentina, Chile, Costa Rica, and Mexico, selected their entries through their regular national televised competitions.
 Other broadcasters decided to select their entry internally.

-Two performing artists had previously represented the same country in previous editions: María Elisa had represented Uruguay in 1974, and Florcita Motuda had represented Chile in 1978 and 1981.
+Two performing artists had previously represented the same country in previous editions: María Elisa had represented Uruguay in 1974, and Florcita Motuda had represented Chile in 1978 and in 1981.